 Teacher Ellen Barnett

-Ellen lives in Westchester and is the mother of two wonderful elementary age boys.
-Ellen has a BA in political science and history from the University of Iowa where she also studied education.
+Ellen lives in Westchester and is the mother of two boys.
+She has a BA in political science and history from the University of Iowa where she also studied education.
 After college Ellen worked for many years as a management and information systems consultant where she trained and worked extensively in group facilitation.
 Before having children Ellen returned to school to pursue her interest in emergency medicine and made a career change to become an Athletic Trainer (ATC) working with sports teams to prevent, respond to and care for athletic injuries.
 She continues to work in this field part-time while raising her boys.
 Becoming a mother, and being involved with parents and their children, Ellen’s interest in teaching was rekindled.
-She obtained her state adult education teaching credential in Parent Education and began teaching at Emerson 5 years ago.
+She obtained her state adult education teaching credential in Parent Education and began teaching in the Emerson program.
+She moved with the program to Covenant five years ago.

 Ellen loves working with parents of young children to support them in finding their own personal parenting philosophy and style.
-She believes that the classes at EmersonParents exist to provide parents with knowledge, tools and peer support to guide them in the ever challenging but incredibly rewarding journey of raising children.
+She believes that our classes provide parents with knowledge, tools and peer support to guide them in the ever-challenging, but incredibly rewarding, journey of raising children.
 When not working, Ellen enjoys coaching baseball, playing in the ocean, and reading, but most of all just spending time with her family.

 Teacher Kathy Sultan